 Mix in the tomato puree, stir well and cook for 3-4 minutes.

 Now add the dry spices- turmeric, chilli powder, garam masala, coriander and cumin powder.
 Stir until well combined.
-Reduce the heat, mix in the butternut squash cubes, stir well and close the pot with the lid.
+Reduce the heat, mix in the cubed butternut squash, stir well and close the pot with the lid.

-Cook for 5-8 minutes or until the squash is half cooked.
+Cook for 8-10 minutes or until the squash is half-cooked.
 Ensure to stir regularly to prevent the squash from sticking to the base of the pot.

 After 20 minutes, take the lid off the pot.
 Add the chickpeas, salt, lime juice and stir well.

-Enjoy piping hot butternut squash curry with rice or flatbread.
+Enjoy piping hot butternut squash chickpea curry with rice or flatbread.

 Chickpeas - canned chickpeas could be swapped for dried ones.
 Soak chickpeas overnight or at least 6 hours, drain water and cook with fresh water until soft.

 Squash - frozen squash could be used instead of fresh if you have it on hand.

 Spices - use any curry paste or curry powder instead of dry spices if you don't have all the spices in the pantry.